top of page

 If this makes sense to you, come join our community!
 We’re using knowledge of our brains and bodies to create calmer, more confident and connected relationships.
 And we'd love for you to be part of that.

-The Human Infusion Project is a philanthropic, personal development platform that draws from the combined fields of modern brain science, applied psychology and spiritual philosophy.
-Our mission aims to augment and supplement the work of professional practitioners in simplified, practical and affordable ways.
-100% of all online class proceeds funds the Wellness Assistance Grant.
+The Human Infusion Project is a grassroots, not-for-profit personal development platform that draws from the combined fields of modern brain science, applied psychology and spiritual philosophy.
+Our mission aims to augment and supplement the work of professional practitioners in simplified, practical ways, and to give clients an affordable home program they can use in between sessions.
+100% of all online class profit funds the Wellness Assistance Grant.
+If financial constraints limit your participation, please contact me and we'll work something out.

 40 views0 comments